snvanga/siva-vanga-selfdrive/interview.md

 # You have a Terraform setup for multiple OUs (Dev, Prod, Security) under AWS Organization.
     You only want to apply the changes to the Dev OU.
 How do you ensure that?

+# how we can choose tf state file in s3 bucket?
+    we can use backend.tf
+    we can use versioning_configuration statu= enable